wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 2.2.7 =
+* 22 mar 2013
+* Add support for SEO plugins.
+Title can be retrieved thanks to wp_title() and meta description is no longer set according to excerpt but from the custom meta in your edit if SEO by Yoast is active.
+* Enjoy

 = 2.2.6 =
 * 22 mar 2013
-* just quit support for Open Graph because people use their own plugins for that so the markup is no longer added twice.
+* just quit support for Open Graph because people use their own plugin for that so the markup is no longer added twice.

 = 2.2.5 =
 * 20 mar 2013